 It’s the responsibility of all business owners to make sure their employees have safe work environments.
-They’re additionally responsible for seeing to the safety of their customers, visitors and others who may be on site.
+They’re additionally responsible for seeing to the safety of their customers, visitors, and others who may be on site.
 In this article, we’ll take a closer look at the importance of workplace safety, and cover a few ways you can make sure your facilities are as safe as possible.

 1. Make smarter hiring decisions.

 Safe, productive workplaces are the result of careful planning and a firm foundation.
-That means starting with a team of professionals that place high value on safety.
-Yes, a big part of this process is making sure the individuals you choose have the proper background and qualifications to perform their job properly.
+That means starting with a team of professionals that place a high value on safety.
+Yes, a big part of this process is making sure the individuals you choose to have the proper background and qualifications to perform their job properly.
 However, candidates’ personal qualities should factor into your hiring process as well.

 Carefully screen your job candidates to ensure they have the right skills and enough experience to be successful at what they do — without endangering themselves or others.
-Make sure the people you hire show strong signs of being responsible, focused, methodical and reliable.
+Make sure the people you hire show strong signs of being responsible, focused, methodical, and reliable.

 2. Turn up the dial on training.

 Naturally, every job is going to require basic training or orientation for new employees.
-Most industrial facilities are even required by law to administer training in regards to certain procedures.
+Most industrial facilities are even required by law to administer training in regard to certain procedures.
 However, there’s no reason why training should stop after orientation.
 Ideally, it’d be an ongoing process for your company.
 Your employees should be trained immediately upon the introduction of any new equipment or procedures.

 Frequent mandatory safety meetings for all employees should also be implemented in order to review your company’s unique safety regulations.
 Even seasoned or experienced employees can benefit from refresher courses, and newer employees will gain an abundance of new information.
 Employees should also be tested at the end of safety meetings to make sure they’ve retained sufficient information.

-If you’re worried that your staff will find more frequent safety meetings tedious, get creative and think up some ways to make them more engaging.
-Games, role-playing scenarios and small-scale contests can all help get the team involved and interested in what’s going on.
+If you’re worried that your staff will find more frequent safety meetings tedious, get creative, and think up some ways to make them more engaging.
+Games, role-playing scenarios, and small-scale contests can all help get the team involved and interested in what’s going on.

 3. Start a safety committee with employees from all levels and departments.